derek-baker/electron-rp5217/README.md

         publish the release: npm run publish (which also runs release-gcp-storage) -->

-THE APP LOGS AT: %appdata%\rp5217\log.log
+THE APP LOGS AT: %appdata%\sdg-rp5217\log.log (but you may need to verify that)

-THE npm publish SCRIPT MAY APPEAR NON-INUITIVE, BUT TRUST IT.
+THE npm publish SCRIPT MAY APPEAR NON-INUITIVE, BUT TRUST IT (it wouldn't hurt to read through it).